GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 of the segment; otherwise a new segment is first allocated.

 For a :ref:`GMT_DATASET <struct-dataset>` there is also the option of controlling the allocation of the segment array by setting n_rows = 0.
-This would allow external arrays (double-precision only) to connected to the S->data[col] arrays and not be freed by GMT's garbage collector.
+This would allow external arrays (double-precision only) to connect to the S->data[col] arrays and not be freed by GMT's garbage collector.

 Duplicate resources